-1Levels from the options are not included in distance-weighted averages and percentages along routes.
+&lt;sup>1 Levels from the options are not included in distance-weighted averages and percentages along routes but are included in calculating the section minima and maxima.

-Figure 1: Single-circuit Tower for I-5 Corridor Reinforcement Project
+Figure 1: Single-Circuit Tower for I-5 Corridor Reinforcement Project

-Figure 2: Plot of Electric Fields from Proposed Line on New ROW (Calculation 1.1.0)
+Figure 2.
+Plot of Electric Fields from Proposed Line on New ROW (Calculation 1.0.0)